simoncblyth/opticks/notes/issues/strategy_for_Cerenkov_Scintillation_alignment.rst

     but Cerenkov needs the em energy loss to do anything

     * how does the Cerenkov process interface to learn of the energy loss ?
-      Can I mock that up somehow  ? basically I need a clean environment without a lot of physics calling flat
+      Can I mock that up somehow : DECIDED NOT TO GO THERE  ?

+    * basically I need a clean environment without a lot of physics calling flat

 * SO : need to focus first on matching the G4 runs, start by collecting G4 hits into an OpticksEvent : not with full machinery need a simple way, as want to do from 1st and 2nd executable

+  * NOT GOING HERE EITHER : CerenkovGenerator IS THE WAY, THE TRUTH AND THE LIGHT

   * just have a collector for hits too, hmm will need to do for entire collection in reverse : so do at collection level ?